 Online registration can be found at alaskafairbankswrestling.com, click on Conflict in the Coliseum box.
 People registered for wrestling will receive an email to register for free on track wrestling.
 You will be emailed the directions

-19 April20 late registration fee and must call in after 19th of APR
+Online Registration closes 19 April, $20 late registration fee and must call in after 19th of APR

 Weigh-Ins: Satellite weigh-ins will be $10 dollars per grappler